gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

 - rememebring to do things in the future
 - in design - calendars, alarms, timers, reminders

+#### Knowledge in the World vs Head
+- designers use signifiers, mapping and constraints to put knowledge in the world
+    - reflective layer (slow)
+    - constraints example - reduce what needs to be remembered
+- in the head we have conceptual models, analogies

 Knowledge in the world | Knowledge in the head
 ---------------------------|----
 perceived | from memory